miicTeam/miicsearchscore/README.md

 ### 📦 3.
 (Optional) Generate data for external baseline algorithms

-To run other benchmark algorithms (developed in different languages such as **Python** or **Matlab**), you'll need to generate the corresponding datasets from the simulated graphs.
+To run other benchmark algorithms (developed in different languages such as **Python** or **MATLAB**), you'll need to generate the corresponding datasets from the simulated graphs.

 To generate all types of data at once (continuous, non-linear, categorical, etc.), use: